90K2/ton-kotlin-usecase/README.md

 # Getting Started

-Step 0: make sure that your IDE was ready to use this project : jetbrains://idea/settings?name=Build%2C+Execution%2C+Deployment--Build+Tools--Gradle : Gradle JVM 18 Project Settings - Project - SDK - 18
+Step 0: make sure that your IDE is ready to use this project :

+- jetbrains://idea/settings?name=Build%2C+Execution%2C+Deployment--Build+Tools--Gradle : Gradle JVM 18
+- Project Settings - Project - SDK - 18

 How to connect ton-kotlin in your project: